MartinEesmaa/VVCEasy/README.md

 Step 3: Once you replaced of your username, press F9 to compile on your keyboard.
 After compiling, VVCEasy.exe (Installer) will be on your Downloads folder.
 ![VVCEasyclickblueplaybutton](https://user-images.githubusercontent.com/88035011/153736303-b0949f5a-5ac5-4123-92c5-305211a8aadc.png)

+---

-# Compile of VVCEasy .NET Console version (optional)
+### VVCEasy .NET Console Version (if necessary)

-First, before you compile to VVCEasy .NET Console version, you need .NET SDK x64 from Microsoft.
+First, before you compile to VVCEasy .NET Console Version, you need .NET SDK x64 from Microsoft.
 Link: https://dotnet.microsoft.com/en-us/download

 Step 1: Clone git and cd VVCEasy